Workplace learning used to be different.

 These are the modern learners who are vastly different temperamentally, attitudinally, and psychologically than their predecessors, the Baby Boomers.

-As someone who has to cater to the needs of the Millennial generation, you have to create courses that appeal to their unique personalities, distinct tastes, and learning preferences.
-You have to design "modern" courses that will hook the Millennials, keep them glued to the screen and make them wonder what more do you have in store for them.
+As someone who has to cater to the needs of these new generations in the workplace, you have to create eLearning courses that appeal to their unique behaviors and learning preferences.
+You have to adapt your strategy and start designing learning experiences that will hook and keep them glued to the screen and make them wonder what more you have in store for them.

 Become familiar with the anatomy of a modern eLearning course:

 Modern learners are tech-savvy.
 They have grown up handling technology.
-One-way lectures are not for them!
+One-way and passive courses are not for them!